Communication (CO)

 CO-425 Political CommunicationCredits: 3

-Prerequisite(s): CO-100 or CO-220 or permission of the instructor
+Prerequisite(s): CO-100 or CO-220 or permission of the instructor.

 Term Offered: All Terms

-Course Type(s): COACP, COCST
+Course Type(s): COCCL, COJPS

 The impact of communication on political action.
 Persuasive strategies and mediated reality that affect political choices.
 Focus on the interpretation of political rhetoric and the role media plays in campaigns.